OlgaJ1989/bookworm-paradise/README.md

     * Result:
         * All links working and directing users to the correct pages.

-* Check that the 'My reservations' tab in the 'Reservations' dropdown appears only if a user is signed in.
+* Check that the 'Profile' tab in the 'Account' dropdown appears only if a user is signed in.
     * Test:
         1. Open the website in a browser.
         1. Make sure you are logged out.
-        1. Click on the 'Reservations' dropdown in the navbar.
+        1. Click on the 'Account' dropdown in the navbar.
-        1. You should only see the 'Reserve my table' link / tab.
+        1. You should only see the 'Register' and 'Login' links.
     * Result:
-        1. When clicked, the 'Reservations' dropdown display only the 'Reserve my table' link / tab as expected.
+        1. When clicked, the 'Account' dropdown displays only the 'Register' and 'Login' links.

-* Check that the 'Reserve a table' tab in the 'Reservations' dropdown redirects to the 'Login' page if a user is signed out.
+* Check that the 'Management' tab in the 'Account' dropdown appears only if a user is a superuser / admin.
     * Test:
         1. Open the website in a browser.
         1. Make sure you are logged out.
-        1. Click on the 'Reservations' dropdown in the navbar.
+        1. Click on the 'Account' dropdown in the navbar.
-        1. Click on 'Reserve a table'.
-        1. You should be redirected to the 'Sign In' page.
+        1. You should only see the 'Register' and 'Login' links.
+        1. Log in with an admin account and check again - you should see 'Management' link now.
+        1. Log out and log in with a generic user account (not admin) - you should see 'Profile' and 'Logout' but NOT 'Management'.
     * Result:
-        1. When clicked, the 'Reserve a table' button redirects to the 'Sign In' page as expected.

-* Check that the 'Reserve a table' tab in the 'Reservations' dropdown displays a table reservation form if a user is signed in.
+        1. When logged out, the 'Account' dropdown displays only the 'Register' and 'Login' links.
+        1. When logged in as admin, the 'Account' dropdown displays only the 'Profile', 'Logout' and 'Management'.
+        1. When logged in as a generic, non-admin user, the 'Account' dropdown displays only the 'Profile' and 'Logout' links.

+* Check that when an email is submitted in the Newsletter section, it gets saved in MailChimp.
     * Test:
         1. Open the website in a browser.
-        1. Make sure you are logged in.
-        1. Click on the 'Reservations' dropdown in the navbar.
-        1. Click on 'Reserve a table'.
-        1. You should be redirected to the table reservation form ('Book a Table' page).
+        1. Navigate to the home page Newsletter section.
+        1. Input an email and click 'Submit'.
+        1. Log in to MailChimp and navigate to Audience > All Contacts and check whether the email appeared there.
     * Result:
+        1. When email is provided and 'Subscribe' button clicked, one receives a confirmation message ('Thank you for subscribing').
+        1. When we then navigate to MailChimp, > Audience > All contacts, the email appears there.

+* Check that the 'Leave a review' section in ech book's detail page displays a review form if a user is logged in and a 'Log in' button if a user is logged out.
+No logged out users should be able to leave a review.
+    * Test:
+        1. Open the website in a browser.
+        1. Make sure you are logged out.
+        1. Navigate to any book's detail page and scroll down to 'Leave a review' section.
+You should be able to see only the 'Log in' button'.
+        1. Log in and navigate to the book's detail page again.
+You should be able to see the review form now.
+    * Result:
+        1. If a user is logged in, they see the review form.
+        1. If a user is not logged in, they see a 'Log in' button.

+* Check that the 'Log in' button in 'Leave a review' section navigates to the login page.
+    * Test:
+        1. Open the website in a browser.
+        1. Make sure you are logged out.
+        1. Navigate to any book's detail page and scroll down to 'Leave a review' section.
+Click on the 'Log in' button'.
+        1. You should be taken to the login page.
+    * Result:
-        1. When clicked, 'Reserve a table' redirects to the table reservation form page as expected.
+        1. When clicked, the 'Log In' button correctly redirects to the login page.

+* Check that when 'Submit review' button is clicked, the review is submitted and appears in the existing reviews section to the left of the form.
+    * Test:
+        1. Open the website in a browser.
+        1. Log in and navigate to a book.
+        1. Write something in the review section and click 'Submit'.
+    * Result:
+        1. The review is submitted correctly and appear in the existing reviews section.

+* Check that only review's author can see edit and delete buttons on their reviews and that they cannot see these buttons on reviews left by someone else.
+    * Test:
+        1. Open the website in a browser.
+        1. Log in and navigate to a book.
+        1. Leave a review.
+        1. You should see edit and delete buttons next to your review.
+        1. Log out and log in as a different user.
+        1. Navigate to the same book and leave a review.
+        1. Once your review appears, you should see edit and delete buttons on your review, but not on the review left by someone else.
+    * Result:
+        1. The review is submitted correctly and user can see edit and delete buttons only on reviews created by them.

+* Check that when 'Edit' button is clicked on a review, it redirects to a prefilled form where the review can be edited and that when 'Save changes' button is clicked, it redirects to the book's detail page and the changes made to the review are reflected.
+    * Test:
+        1. Open the website in a browser.
+        1. Log in and navigate to a book.
+        1. Leave a review.
+        1. Click 'Edit' and make some changes.
+        1. Click on 'Save changes'.
+        1. Check that the changes have been saved reflected on your review.
+    * Result:
+        1. When 'Edit' button is clicked, we are taken to an 'Edit review' page.
+        1. When we make and save changes, the page navigates back to the book detail page and our changes can be seen.

+* Check that when 'Delete' button is clicked on a review, the review disappeares and a deletion confirmation message appears.
+    * Test:
+        1. Open the website in a browser.
+        1. Log in and navigate to a book.
+        1. Leave a review.
+        1. Click 'Delete'.
+    * Result:
+        1. When 'Delete' button is clicked, the review disappears and we get notified of the deletion.

 * Check that when user clicks 'Logout' they are redirected to a confirmation page ('Are you sure you want to sign out?')
     * Test: